-- exemption on disclosure of information on remaining performance obligations that have original expected durations of one year or less. - exemption not to adjust the promised amount of consideration for the effects of a significant financing component when the period between the transfer of a promised good or service to a customer and when the customer pays for that good or service is one year or less.
+- exemption on disclosure of information on remaining performance obligations that have original expected duration of one year or less. - exemption not to adjust the promised amount of consideration for the effects of a significant financing component when the period between the transfer of a promised goods or service to a customer and when the customer pays for that goods or service is one year or less.

-21.4 Significant judgements and estimation uncertainty
+22.4 Judgements and estimation uncertainty

-Significant judgements were used to estimate the allocation of "stand-alone" selling price of providing these warranty and servicing.
+Judgements were used to estimate the allocation of "stand-alone" selling price of providing these warranty and servicing.
 The "stand-alone" selling price of extended warranty is estimated based on the Group's estimates from past experience and future expectation, and an assessment of the probability of an outflow for the extended warranty performance obligations.
-Meanwhile, "stand-alone" selling price of free servicing is estimated based on the market value of such services as per the Group's price list.
+Meanwhile, "stand-alone" selling price of free servicing is estimated based on the market value of such services according to the Group's price list.